-- 1. Analyze the qualitative facts about size, mass, density, and energy. - 2.
+- 1. Analyze the ideas of basics of nucleus, Constituents of nucleus and their intrinsic properties, Qualitative facts about size, mass, density, and energy. - 2.
 Explain about the general properties of nuclei, nuclear forces and detectors, radioactive decay and nuclear reactions. - 3.
 Examine the liquid drop model.
 Semi-empirical mass formula, Conditions of nuclear stability, Fermi gas model.
-Nuclear shell model to explain the nucleus structure - 4.
+Nuclear shell modelto explain the nucleus structure - 4.
 Categorize the different types of the radioactive decay and kinetics of nuclear reactions.